pagkly/Zed/Investopedia4/What Market Research Tells Companies About New Products and Services.md

 ### Online Market Research

 With people spending more time online, many market research activities have shifted online as well.
 While the platform may have changed, data collection is still mainly done in a survey-style form.
-But instead of companies actively seeking participants by finding them on the street or by [[cold calling]](https://www.investopedia.com/terms/c/coldcalling.asp) them on the phone, people can choose to sign up and take surveys and offer opinions when they have time.
+But instead of companies actively seeking participants by finding them on the street or by [[cold calling]](https://www.investopedia.com/terms/c/coldcalling.asp) them on the phone, people can choose to sign up and take surveys and [[Offer|offer]] opinions when they have time.
 This makes the process far less intrusive and less rushed since people can do so on their own time and by their own volition.